atulkumar11/reactflaskmysql/README.md

 5. Must use SQLalchemy.
 Use flask blue print, if you can.
 Try to keep datbase models, routes separate from the main flask app file.
 6. The database address will be shared once you are ready to solve the problem.
 7. Show us a working web application with a flask server running on your computer.
+8. Show us screenshots of the filled mysql tables after the user fresh registration and modification after a fresh registration.